 On July 13th J. Edgar Hoover received another memorandum from the FBI in Mexico stating once again: MARILYN MONROE -SECURITY MATTER – COMMUNIST.

 Now it was Robert Kennedies turn to be hauled in front of Hoover.
 And when Marilyn next dialled the Attorney Generals private number she was unable to speak to him.
 Monroes telephone records of July 17 show that she tried several times to reach Kennedy through the Justice Department switchboard,but her calls were blocked.
 Like his brother, Robert had suddenly cut off communication with Marilyn.
 She had no idea what had happened and was furious.“ Damn it!
 He owes me an explanation and I want him to tell me personally”.

 After constant knock backs from the Justice Department Marilyn tried to contact Robert at his Hickory Hill family home.
 According to Patricia Lawford “Bobby was furious with Marilyn for taking this liberty”.

 She was angry,hurt and totally outraged that both Kennedy brothers had abandoned her.
 It was a terrible blow to her sense of self esteem.
 Only two months ago she’d been singing Happy Birthday to the President and was the feted and celebrated guest at the party that followed.
 She felt used and abused by the Kennedies and then rejected and cast off by them.She became seriously depressed,so much so that even the daily cocktail of drugs she took to maintain some kind of functional equilibrium,proved ineffective.

 She turned to her psychiatrist for help.
 Records show that between early July and August the 4th. the day of her death,Marilyn visited Ralph Greeson and her internist Dr. Hyman Engleberg on a daily basis,and that on a number of these occasions was given injections to sedate her when she became overwhelmed by anger and despair.

 The doctors and the Kennedies were united in a common cause-to keep Marilyn quiet.
 In this they were aided by housekeeper Eunice Murray who could keep her under close surveillance After the events of that dreadful weekend the beleagured star knew she was in danger, but her rage at this final abandonment was tearing her apart and weakening her instinct for survival.

 She decided to play her final hand..When Marilyn and Robert Slatzer were discussing her problems,she pulled out of her handbag some papers wrapped with a rubber band.
 They were handwritten notes from Bobby Kennedy-some on Justice Department stationary..She also showed Slatzer her red diary and allowed him to browse through it.
 Inside he saw notes pertaining to conversations with the Kennedies regarding the Bay of Pigs,Cuba,the Mafia and other highly sensitive matters of State.

 It was clear that Marilyn Monroe was in a position to bring down the Presidency.
 She threatened to hold a press conference “I’ve certainly got a lot to say” she told Slatzer, At that moment her fate was sealed.
 Two days later she was dead.

-—- Miss Monroe knew the world,but this knowledge has not lowered her great and benevalent dignity.The world’s darkness has not dimmed her gooddness —
+—- Miss Monroe knew the world,but this knowledge did not lower her great and benevalent dignity.
+And the world’s darkness has not dimmed her gooddness —